EscolaLMS/API/docs/multidomain.md

 docker compose -f docker-compose.yml -f docker-compose.saas.yml up -d
 ```

-It takes few second for first run to use those
+It takes few second for first run to use those variable effectively.

 Each of the links for generated domain should work now and return same response "Application Name: Wellms"